Vote on redrawn City Council districts set for Wednesday

 As part of the District 1 precinct adjustments, Precinct 44 — which is currently split between Districts 3 and 4 — would be moved to District 1.
 In addition, Precinct 48 would be moved from District 4 to District 1.

-This would have the effect of extending District 1’s southern border to 3rd Street, thereby making nearly all of the historic Greenwood District part of the district.
+This would extend District 1’s southern border to Third Street, thereby making nearly all of the Greenwood District part of the district.

 “Historically, the railroad tracks were the dividing line, even though the street itself (Greenwood Avenue) goes further south,” Hall-Harper said.
 “So the historic Deep Greenwood, that part within the IDL (Inner Dispersal Loop), will be District 1.”